 Endurance is an essential skill for cheerleading, regardless of what role you play on the team.
 Cheerleading routines often are short and quickly paced, but some may last up to several minutes at a time, and even those that are short require a lot of exertion.
 These lengthy routines involve concentrated and flexed uses of the body that can be very fatiguing, so it is important that cheerleaders maximize their body’s ability to sustain and endure intense physical activity.

 Flexibility may be one of the most important skills involved in cheerleading.
 Firstly, cheerleaders must be able to stretch very well before competing or performing a routine, as being limber and stretched-out will prevent injuries during a performance.
-Cheerleading routines, in turn, also obviously require a great deal of flexibility, as athletes must be able to jump, flip, contort, and hold their bodies in several different advanced positions.
-A cheerleader who is not flexible may not be able to participate fully in various team stunts, making them a hindrance to the performance.
+Cheerleading routines, in turn, also require a great deal of flexibility, as athletes must be able to jump, flip, contort, and hold their bodies in several different advanced positions.

 Similar to coordination, cheerleaders must have a good sense of rhythm to be able to work well together.
 The rhythm required in cheerleading comes from both the music involved and with teammates.
 If even a single cheerleader is out of beat with the music or with his or her teammates, the whole performance could be botched.
 Individual and team rhythm is crucial to a cheerleading team’s success.